huwg59/hw_slicekit_system/module_XA-SK-SCR480/README.rst

-The Display Slice Card brings a 480 x 272 RGB display to sliceKIT.
+The LCD Display sliceCARD brings a 480 x 272 RGB display to sliceKIT.
 The xCORE multicore microcontroller drives the display directly without the use of an external LCD controller, via a parallel RGB interface.
 Using the xSOFTip LCD controller you can add a display to any system.
 The SDRAM slice could also be a useful addition to your system, providing additional data memory for frame buffering.

 Want to drive a different display? - no problem, the LCD xSOFTip can easily be modified to support other display configurations, up to 800x600.

 Features